Giosue Gallucci

 Killer:

-The killing of Gallucci was formulated by the Morello family and Brooklyn Neopolitan gangs, partly in revenge for the killing of Buonomo, a nephew of a Coney Island boss, Pelligrino Morano.
-The supposed killers were Joe “Chuck” Nazzarro, Andrea Ricci and Tony Romano.
-The huge gambling and prostitution empire left behind by Gallucci now passed to the Morellos.
+The killing of Gallucci was formulated by the Morello family and Brooklyn Neopolitan gangs, mostly in an attempt to take control of his business empire.
+The supposed killers were Joe ‘Chuck’ Nazzarro, Andrea Ricci and Tony Romano.
+The lucrative gambling rackets left behind by Gallucci were now free for the taking, and they soon passed over to the Morello gang.